datapartnership/myanmar_economic_monitor/_sources/README.md

 This projects is licensed under the [**Mozilla Public License**](https://opensource.org/license/mpl-2-0/) - see the [LICENSE](LICENSE) file for details.

 ## Code of Conduct

-The <span style="color:#3EACAD">template</span>  used to create this project maintains a [Code of Conduct](docs/CODE_OF_CONDUCT.md) to ensure an inclusive and respectful environment for everyone.
+The World Bank Data Lab <span style="color:#3EACAD">template</span> used to create this project maintains a [Code of Conduct](docs/CODE_OF_CONDUCT.md) to ensure an inclusive and respectful environment for everyone.
 Please adhere to it in all interactions within our community.